Spectral Analysis of the Quantum Random Energy Model: Introduction and main results

 Focusing on the physics of spin glasses, the independence of the REM is an oversimpli\-fication.
 This was the main motivation for Derrida to introduce the Generalized Random Energy Model (GREM) \cite{Der85,DG86}, in which the basic random variables are correlated, but still with a prescribed hierarchical structure.
 The free energy of the GREM has been studied extensively \cite{Rue87,CCP87,BK04a,BK04b}.
 On the quantum side, the specific free energy of the QGREM has been determined in \cite{MW20c}; and in \cite{MW22} the effects of an additional longitudinal field have been considered.
 We expect that our methods can be adapted to the case of a finite-level QGREM to derive analogous results as in Theorems~\ref{thm:qpgs}, \ref{thm:sggs} and \ref{thm:free}.
 More precisely, we conjecture that the multiple phase transitions in the QGREM are reflected in the behavior of the ground state wavefunction, i.e., at the critical field strengths $\Gamma_k$ the wavefunction undergoes a transition from being localized in the block $\pmb{\sigma_k}$ to a delocalized states in the respective part of the spin components.
 The infinite-level case might require substantially new ideas, as standard interpolation techniques do not reveal order-one corrections.
 Our methods, however, are strong enough to cover non-Gaussian REM type models, i.e., i.i.d. a centered square integrable random process, whose distribution satisfies a large deviation principle (see also \cite[Assumption 2.1]{MW20c}).
 Clearly, explicit expressions in analogous versions of Theorem~\ref{thm:qpgs}, \ref{thm:sggs} and \ref{thm:free} will depend on the distribution of the process as already the parameter $\beta_c$ is specific to Gaussians.

-Among spin glass models with a transversal field, the Quantum Sherrington-Kirkpatrick (QSK) model, in which one substitutes in~\eqref{eq:Ham} for $ U $ the classical SK potential, is of particular interest~\cite{BM80,FS86,YI87,RCC89,SIC12}.
+Among spin glass models with a transversal field, the Quantum Sherrington-Kirkpatrick (QSK) model, in which one substitutes in~\eqref{eq:Ham} for $ U $ the classical SK potential, is of particular interest~\cite{SIC12}.
 In contrast to the classical SK model, which is solved by Parisi's celebrated formula, such an explicit expression for the free energy of the QSK is lacking, and its analysis remains a physical and mathematical challenge.
 So far, the universality of the limit of the free energy has been settled in \cite{Craw07}, and in \cite{AB19} the limit of the free energy was expressed as a limit of Parisi-type formulas for high-dimensional vector spin glass models.
 Unfortunately, despite the knowledge of a Parisi-type formula, the qualitative features of the phase transition in the QSK could only be analyzed by other means, adapting the methods of \cite{BM80,ALR87}.
 In terms of the glass behavior, the analysis in \cite{LRRS19} shows that the glass parameter vanishes uniformly in $\Gamma$ for all $\beta \leq 1$.
-This is complemented by \cite{LMRW21}, where the existence of a glass phase has been established for $\beta > 1$ and weak magnetic fields $ \Gamma $.\\ The operator $T$ coincides up to a diagonal shift $N$ with the Laplacian, i.e., the generator of a simple clock process on $\mathcal{Q}_N$.
-The related Glauber dynamics associated to the REM has drawn considerable interest as a well treatable case for metastability and aging~\cite{ABG03a,ABG03b,CW15,GH19,Gay19}.
-Our spectral methods might provide some further insights into the dynamics of REM-type clock processes.
+This is complemented by \cite{LMRW21}, where the existence of a glass phase has been established for $\beta > 1$ and weak magnetic fields $ \Gamma $.